9 Best Renters Insurance Companies in New Jersey of 2026

 - Quote access: Online & by phone

-A rider is a type of insurance policy that covers those who are insured with additional coverage and benefits.
+A rider is an insurance policy that covers those insured with additional coverage and benefits.

 The Hartford made our cut because the company offers unique riders.
 Here are some that other insurance companies do not offer.
 Equipment protection covers not only electronics that break down but also small appliances like microwaves that aren't built into the unit.